meodai/rampensau/README.md

-# Rampensau 🐷
+# RampenSau 🐷

-Rampensau is a color palette generation function that utilizes hue cycling and easing functions to generate color ramps.
+**RampenSau** is a color palette generation function that utilizes **hue cycling** and **easing functions** to generate color ramps.

-The perfect tool for generating color palettes for data visualizations, visual design, generative art, or just for fun.
+Perfect for generating color palettes for data visualizations, visual design, generative art, or just for fun.

 ![generated Rampensau color palettes Animation](./rampensau.gif)